ccallawa/alyvix_doc/glossary.rst

 .. _glossary_selection:

 :Selection:  A *selection* is a rectangular area within a screen capture that serves as the principal anchor for an entire group.
-Unlike a *subselection*, there is no Region of Interest necessary -- it can match anywhere on the screen.
+Unlike a *subselection*, a *selection* has no Region of Interest -- it can match anywhere on the screen.

 .. _glossary_subselection: